FaisalAlruwaili1/COVID-19-Forecasting/README.md

 ## COVID-19 Case Forecasting

-This project documents a complete data analysis workflow, starting from raw, unstructured data and culminating in a forecasting model.
+This project documents a complete data analysis workflow, starting from raw data and culminating in a forecasting model.
 The goal is to process and understand COVID-19 case data to build a tool that can provide future projections.
 The journey begins with data ingestion and cleaning, moves through detailed exploration and visualization, and concludes with the application of a neural network to predict future trends.

 ## Data Source